Grantley Herbert Adams: Legacy

 Grantley Adams International Airport, formerly Seawell Airport, located in Christ Church, Barbados, was named after the former Premier in 1976.
 A statue in honour of Adams is located in front of Government Headquarters at Bay Street, St. Michael.

-Adams is one of Barbados' National Heroes.
-He was the father of Barbados' second Prime Minister following independence, the late J. M. G. "Tom" Adams.
+Adams is one of Barbados's National Heroes.
+He was the father of Barbados's second Prime Minister following independence, the late J. M. G. "Tom" Adams.

 Adams was buried in Bridgetown, Barbados, at the churchyard of the Anglican Cathedral Church of Saint Michael and All Angels on Saint Michael's Row.

 The former home of Adams, located on Roebuck Street, Bridgetown, functions as the headquarters of the Barbados Labour Party political group.
 Adams is featured on the front of the Barbados $100 bill, popularly referred to as a "Grantley".